mjstallard/AuntieBar/README.md

 ## Usage

 1. Click the radio waves icon in your menu bar
-2. Browse stations by category or search for a specific station
+2. Browse stations by category
 3. Click any station to start playing
 4. Click "Stop" to stop playback
 5. The currently playing station is indicated with a green icon